Rush Limbaugh Thanksgiving week as we kick off three days of broadcast excellence this week.

 U.S. says attacks in Iraq fell to the level of February 2006.

-The American military said yesterday that the weekly number of attacks in Iraq had fallen to the lowest level since just before the February 2006 bombing of the Shiite Shrine in Samara, an event commonly used as a benchmark for the country's worst spasm of bloodletting after the American invasion.
+The American military said yesterday that the weekly number of attacks in Iraq had fallen to the lowest level since just before the February 2006 bombing of the Shiite Shrine in Samarra, an event commonly used as a benchmark for the country's worst spasm of bloodletting after the American invasion.

 But there is no civil war.

-In fact, on page two, these trends are stunning in military terms and beyond the prediction of most proponents of the surge last winter, said Michael O'Hanlon, a military analyst at the Brookings institution, referring to President Bush's troop reinforcement plan.
+In fact, on page two, these trends are stunning in military terms and beyond the prediction of most proponents of the surge last winter, said Michael O'Hanlon, a military analyst at the Brookings Institution, referring to President Bush's troop reinforcement plan.

 Nobody knows if the trends are durable in the absence of national reconciliation in the face of major U.S. troop withdrawals set to start in 2008.

-There are now more in Baghdad and its environs than anywhere else, and a growing number of those are Shiite Muslims.
+There are now more in Baghdad and its environs than anywhere else.

-Commanders in the field think they have tapped into a genuine public expression of reconciliation.
+Commanders in the field think they have tapped into a genuine public expression of reconciliation that has outpaced the elected government's progress on mending the sectarian rift.

-If Shiites and Sunnis are working together, you don't have a civil war.
+So, a question, if Shiites and Sunnis are working together, you don't have a civil war.

-So There never was a civil war, but there certainly isn't one now.
+There never was a civil war, but there certainly isn't one now.

-Every Democrat ought to be forever discredited on this issue because of what has happened, because of the greatness of the United States military, because of the perseverance of their commanders, and the perseverance of the president, by the way, who refused to buckle and to capitulate for calls to give up and surrender.
+Every Democrat ought to be forever discredited on this issue because of what has happened, because of the greatness of the United States military, because of the perseverance of their commanders and the perseverance of the president, by the way, who refused to buckle and to capitulate for calls to give up and surrender.

-But it is not being picked up by any of the broadcast networks, uh, and I doubt that it will be.
+But it is not being picked up by any of the broadcast networks, and I doubt that it will be.

-And of course, Democrats are not going to be asked about this because it will take them uh into areas that they don't wish to go.
+And of course, Democrats are not going to be asked about this because it will take them into areas that they don't wish to go.

-If they are asked about it, that's ah, this is temporary, and the real problem is the Iraqi government hasn't been able to put itself together politically, and this doesn't really mean anything but they th they ought to be punished at the ballot box next November, both as a party and individually, uh profoundly, for doing everything they have they've they've done to try to sabotage victory to impugn the honor and the integrity of U.S. troops.
+They ought to be punished at the ballot box next November, both as a party and individually, profoundly for doing everything they've done to try to sabotage victory, to impugn the honor and the integrity of U.S. troops.

 Ralph Peters is right.